 - detail the extent of the disability or medical condition as well as the expected duration

-- contain a recommendation as to the specific adjustments that need to be made to allow the candidate to manage their condition and be able to perform to the same level as other candidates.
+- contain a recommendation as to the specific adjustments that need to be made to allow you to manage your condition and be able to perform to the same level as other candidates.

 All completed applications for Reasonable Adjustments will be reviewed by the Reasonable Adjustment team.